SayBender/Nemo/README.md

 for Fine-grained Wildfire Smoke Detection**
 ========

 **NOTE**: The repository is in review mode.
 The paper associated with this project is being submitted to a journal.
-More data and models will be added soon.
-Upon publication, a means to cite the article assoicated with the benchmark will be provided.
+More result snapshots (quantitative and qualitative), data and wildfire smoke detection models will be added soon.
+Upon publication, a means to cite the article assoicated with the benchmark will also be provided.
 We appreciate to cite the paper if you found the data or pre-trained models useful.

 PyTorch training code, select datasets and pretrained models for **Nemo** (**Ne**vada s**mo**ke detection benchmark).
 ![NEMO](.github/Nemo_overview_v2.png)